 Historically, autocrats aiming to silence dissent have repressed critics with the threat of violence.
 That's still true in the Philippines, where at least eleven journalists have been murdered since president Duterte came to power in 2016.
-But in addition to overt majority of independent media, essentially making criticism of the ruling party, Fidesz, financially unviable.
-Multiple autocrats around the world have adopted the cry "fake news" as a way to force, the Duterte administration (like Russia, Turkey, and others) has relied on the threat of civil and even criminal libel lawsuits to coerce the selfcensorship of journalists and dissidents.
+But in addition to overt force, the Duterte administration (like Russia, Turkey, and others) has relied on the threat of civil and even criminal libel lawsuits to coerce the selfcensorship of journalists and dissidents.
 Even when libel suits fail on their merits, the prospective costs of lengthy litigation can stifle underfunded outlets from publishing critical work.
 Libel suits have the added benefit of appearing to adhere to the rule of law, even as their true intent is to constrain the public's access to information and ability to monitor those in power.